Skip to content

 Lakelse Lake

 Just 20 minutes south of Terrace, Lakelse Lake is the region’s recreational heart.
-This warm, family-friendly lake sits in a lush valley between Mount Layton and the Coastal Range, fed by mineral-rich springs that keep the water pleasantly swimmable through much of summer.
+This warm, family-friendly lake sits in a lush valley between Mount Layton and the Coastal Range, fed by mineral-rich springs that keep the water pleasantly swimmable through much of the summer.
 Paddlers can glide past forested bays filled with loons, eagles, and the occasional beaver, or explore the wetlands near the mouth of Williams Creek where lily pads and reeds create a tranquil maze.

-Launch at Lakelse Lake Provincial Park, which features sandy beaches, picnic tables, and a boat-launch area suitable for kayaks and paddleboards.
+The best put-in is at Lakelse Lake Provincial Park, which features sandy beaches, picnic tables, and a boat-launch area suitable for kayaks and paddleboards.
 The lake’s western shoreline offers sheltered coves perfect for beginners, while the longer paddle north toward Gruchy’s Beach rewards you with big-sky views and the sense of remoteness that defines the Northwest.

 Kalum Lake